 A user defines a valid user account on the system.
 A user group consists of users and other user groups.
 A policy is a rule that grants access to content or a certain system function.
 For example, a policy may grant read access to a collection of nodes.
 A role is a named collection of policies.
 A role can be assigned to users and user groups.

-Changing a users's password or E-mail address can be done by simply editing the user's node.
-Please note that it is not possible to change the username once it has been initially entered into the system.
+Changing a user's password or E-mail address can be done by simply editing the user's node.
+Please note that it is not possible to change the user name once it has been initially entered into the system.

-From 3.9, a user account can also be automatically locked by the system if the number of failed login attempts is exceeded (this is controlled by the "MaxNumberOfFailedLogin" setting located in the "[UserSettings]" section of the "settings/site.ini" configuration file or its override).
+A user account can also be automatically locked by the system if the number of failed log-in attempts is exceeded (this is controlled by the "MaxNumberOfFailedLogin" setting located in the "[UserSettings]" section of the "settings/site.ini" configuration file or its override).
 Once the account is locked, the user will not be allowed to log in until his account is unlocked by another user with administrator privileges.

 As in the "Content structure" and "Media" tabs, the horizontally aligned switches in the upper part of the main area control the visibility of the different windows.
 When the "User accounts" tab is selected, the system gives access to two additional windows called "Roles" and "Policies".
 When enabled, these windows will reveal detailed information about the roles and the policies that are valid for the user account or the user group that is being viewed.
 The following screenshot shows the "Roles" window.

-In this case, only one role has been assigned to the user/group that is being viewed.
-The name of the role is "Documentation editor" and it has been assigned with no limitations.
+In this case, two roles have been assigned to the user/group that is being viewed.
+The name of the role is "Anonymous" and "Member" and it has been assigned with no limitations.
 It is possible to directly edit the role by clicking on the edit icon(s).
 The following screenshot shows the "Policies" window.